mlyle/armtrainer/README.md

 ## TODO

-* It would be nice to use SPI DMA to update the screen.
-This would improve performance a little, and it would also mean we'd spend more time scanning the keyboard for input and not risk losing keystrokes.
-* It would be nice to scan the keyboard smarter to detect interrupts usin$g less tie.
-We could e.g. enable *all* output rows and then see if any lines change.
+* Update picture for revision 2 (SMT, has the ARM on board and is able to be fully sourced by JLCPCB except for keyboard switches).
 * Relative branches were difficult for students to compute.
 Finding a better way to explain this, in both lessons and manuals, would be helpful.
-* The manual should be updated with some of the system calls that have not been documented.
+* The manual should be updated with some of the system calls that have not been documented and perhaps
-* Upload overall curriculum, etc, should get posted here.
+* Overall curriculum, etc, should get posted here.